IBM/aspera-cli/docs/README.erb.md

 Some Aspera applications allow the user to be authenticated using [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography):

-- for SSH: Server
+- For SSH: Server
-- for OAuth JWT: AoC, Faspex5, Faspex, Shares
+- For OAuth JWT: AoC, Faspex5, Faspex, Shares

 It consists in using a pair of associated keys: a private key and a public key.
 The same pair can be used for multiple applications.